 Back to basics

-The lifespan of automated equipment will vary by application and depends how hard each machine is worked and how well it’s looked after, notes David.
-He suggests: “Maintained correctly, and providing flexibility has been built into the initial design, an automated packing system could last over 20 years.”
+The lifespan of automated equipment will vary by application and depends how hard each machine is worked and how well it is looked after, notes David.
+He suggests: "Maintained correctly, and providing flexibility has been built into the initial design, an automated packing system could last over 20 years."

-Plant that’s poorly maintained will likely breakdown more frequently and impact quality, as well as productivity and OEE.
+Plant that is poorly maintained will likely breakdown more frequently and impact on quality, as well as productivity and OEE.
 Breaking the cycle of reacting to emergency maintenance tasks starts with changing the mindset of your factory workforce.

-Don’t try to engage your entire factory workforce at once advises Geoff.
+Do not try to engage your entire factory workforce at once, advises Geoff.
 Instead, pick your middle production line.
-He says: “People on either side become part of the halo effect and that’s how you gain wider enthusiasm for asset care.
-They see what colleagues are doing, see the positive results they have achieved and want some of the action.”
+He says: "People on either side become part of the halo effect and that is how you gain wider enthusiasm for asset care.
+They see what colleagues are doing, see the positive results they have achieved and want some of the action."

-Whether it’s brand spanking new or a decade old, if a machine is dirty or workspace cluttered, the workforce will care less.
-Giving plant equipment a lick of paint, addressing any leaks or dribbles and ensuring it looks in tip top condition becomes the visual standard, which passes from shift to shift suggests Geoff.
-It’s that old adage: “A tidy workspace; a tidy mind”.
+Whether it is brand new or a decade old, if a machine is dirty or workspace cluttered, the workforce will care less.
+Giving plant equipment a lick of paint, addressing any leaks or dribbles and ensuring it looks in tip-top condition becomes the visual standard, which passes from shift to shift suggests Geoff.
+It is that old adage: 'A tidy workspace; a tidy mind.'

 Scoring and auditing each line at the start and end of each shift is a good habit to get into, ensuring consistent standards once introduced are maintained.
 Defects and issues can be documented during each handover, along with corrective actions.
 Geoff says: "This helps to prevent a blame culture and ensures people take accountability for their actions."

 Failure to resolve a machinery fault or production bottleneck issue swiftly can inadvertently set automation project up to fail, claims David.
-He notes: “It’s psychological.
-If operatives fear that their jobs are on the line and then see that a machine isn’t functioning properly, it almost certainly creates a sense that it’s doomed to fail.
-So they won’t even try and resolve an issue.
-In order to curtail this, it’s imperative that operatives feel involved at the outset of scoping out the specifications for a new automated installation.”
+He notes: "It is psychological.
+If operatives fear that their jobs are on the line and then see that a machine is not functioning properly, it almost certainly creates a sense that it is doomed to fail.
+So they will not even try and resolve an issue.
+In order to curtail this, it is imperative that operatives feel involved at the outset of scoping out the specifications for a new automated installation."

 From automation adversaries to OEE champions

-Fact is, machines do go down.
+The fact is, machines do go down.
 What matters is how easy and quickly it can be fixed and put back on line.
-That’s the ultimate measure of OEE.
-And it’s where quality of design thought and component selection comes in.
+That is the ultimate measure of OEE.
+And it is where quality of design thought and component selection comes in.